In addition to the information detailed on this page, please refer to the following links to the DBU website for complete Financial Information:

 Students and parents can manage their student account online, view their account charges, make online payment to their tuition, receive payment reminders, schedule future payments, enroll into a payment plan, and sign up for electronic refunds through the Online Student Account Center.

-Students will have access to the Online Student Account Center by navigating to the “My Student Account Center” link underneath the financial information section in WebAdvisor.
+Students will have access to the Online Student Account Center by selecting the "TouchNet" tile found in their myDBU account.
 Parents can gain access to their student’s account by being enabled as an Authorized User by their students in the Student Account Center.

 NOTE: Mini-terms are not eligible for installment payments unless they are taken with a long semester class.